Brock University: Residences

 The enabling legislation is the Brock University Act, S.O.
 1964.

-Many of the buildings on campus were designed by the architectural firm, Moriyama & Teshima Architects.
+Many of the buildings on campus were designed by the architectural firm Moriyama & Teshima Architects.

 The Brock Centre for the Arts is located on campus and features two large theatres, The Sean O'Sullivan (537 seats) and The David S. Howes (508 seats).
 The centre presents some figures in Canadian arts and entertainment, academics, and politics, and attracts general audiences from the Niagara Region.

-Hamilton Campus
+Hamilton Campus (2000-2023) and Burlington Campus (2023-present)

-Brock University also maintains a campus in the city of Hamilton, Ontario.
-The primary user of this facility is the Faculty of Education, specifically the Teacher Education Department and Graduate Studies in Education and Continuing Education.
+Brock University also maintained a satellite campus in the city of Hamilton, Ontario.
+The primary user of this facility was the Faculty of Education, specifically the Teacher Education Department and Graduate Studies in Education and Continuing Education.

 The Hamilton Campus was officially opened November 2, 2000.
-It is a campus with computer labs, an Instructional Resource Centre / Library, gymnasium, large classrooms, full and part-time faculty office space, food services, conference facilities, a board room, and green spaces within the courtyards and surrounding lawns of the campus.
+It was a campus with computer labs, an Instructional Resource Centre / Library, gymnasium, large classrooms, full and part-time faculty office space, food services, conference facilities, a board room, and green spaces within the courtyards and surrounding lawns of the campus.

-The current Hamilton Campus is set to close and move to a new location in the Burlington area in Fall 2022.
+The Hamilton Campus closed and moved to a new location in the Burlington area in 2023.
 In partnership with the City of Burlington, the University plans to relocate to the site of the former Robert Bateman High School.

 Marilyn I. Walker School of Fine and Performing Arts

 Construction began in the fall of 2012 on the Marilyn I. Walker School of Fine and Performing Arts in downtown St. Catharines.
 The facility was designed by Diamond Schmitt Architects and included the adaptive reuse of the Canada Hair Cloth Company, a five-storey brick and timber frame building from the 19th century.

 After extensive work totalling $46 million, the Walker School's new home opened its doors in 2015, becoming the newest centre for the arts and culture industry in Niagara Region.
 The purpose-built facility houses 50 full-time faculty, part-time instructors and staff and more than 500 students.
 It will serve students pursuing careers as artists, theatre directors, actors, musicians, cultural theorists and skilled teachers.
-The creation of the centre was hoped to regenerate Downtown St. Catharines and gain traffic from the influx of students.
+The creation of the centre was hoped to regenerate downtown St. Catharines and gain traffic from the influx of students.
 Brock chose not to include food services in the facility to further integrate student life and activity with the downtown neighbourhood.

 The Walker School is neighbours with St. Catharines' new FirstOntario Performing Arts Centre, located on adjacent lands.
 Construction of the $100 plus-million project, which was also designed by Diamond Schmitt, was completed in time for the Fall 2015 semester.
 The centre opened officially in November, with Brock agreeing to use two of the four theatres in the centre for daytime lectures, music recital and performance.